keldaanCommunity/pokemonAutoChess/changelog/patch-3.5.md

 - Improve the accuracy of abilities Aqua Jet, Flame Charge, Volt Switch and Flame Wheel.

 # UI
+- Prevents picking a mythical when your bench is full.
+Add an informative message

 # Bugfix
 - Just for fun games now give XP and unlock titles just like ranked games